VirtualMe64/aoc-hardcaml/README.md

 ### Day 1

-My Day 1 solution implements a state machine with two states: `ReadyForInput` and `Processing`.

-*   **ReadyForInput**: The circuit waits for a valid input signal.
-When received, it latches the `amount` and `direction` and transitions to `Processing`.
-*   **Processing**: The circuit updates the rotation based on the direction.
-    *   **Large Numbers**: To handle amounts larger than 100, the circuit subtracts 100 from the amount in each cycle until it is within range.
-    *   **Counters**: I maintain counters for Part 1 and Part 2, incrementing them based on the rotation and overflow conditions.

-I originally tried to solve this without a state machine, but without a mod operation I couldn't think of another way to handle numbers greater than 100, and switched to an approach where I can use multiple cycles per input (via ready and valid signals).
+This was my first time making any non-trivial Hardcaml circuit, so I spent a lot of time getting the basics of file format, structure, and testing working.
+My initial approach only handled numbers in the range [0, 200], and took a single cycle for each input.
+To make it work with larger inputs, I switched to a state machine and repeated subtracted 100 until it's in this range.
+Short of implementing modular arithmetic, I'm happy with this solution.

 **Performance**: Executes in 12208 cycles (~2.93 per input line).

 ### Day 2

-My Day 2 solution uses a state machine to process the input numbers:

-*   **Waiting**: The circuit waits for input.
-*   **Extracting Digits**: Uses the Double Dabble algorithm to extract decimal digits.
-*   **Checking Equality**: Checks each possible chunk size to see if the digits are repeating.
-*   **Incrementing**: Performs a ripple add operation.
+I used a multiphase approach for day two.
+After reciving the input, I extract the decimal digits using the Double Dabble algorithm, check for equality among all relevant sets of chunks, and then increment with a ripple add operation.

-Implement the equality check was the most interesting part of this circuit.
+Implementing the equality check was the most interesting part of this circuit.
 For each length 1 through 16, I use a recursive function to find the factors.
 I then use two left fold operations to first check if all of the chunks have the same value for a given chunk size, then to see if any chunk size meets the requirement for each length.
 These would all be computed in parallel in hardware, then a mux with the number of digits is used to get the result.

 **Performance**: Takes 4963923 cycles (~2.00 per number checked).

+## Day 3

+This is my favorite circuit so far by a good margin.
+My reference python implementation iterated over each of the output digits for each input character, which would be somewhat inefficient and didn't feel in the spirit of an FPGA.
+Instead, I initialize a processor for each digit, and the characters are passed through them from the MSB to the LSB.
+This means with sufficiently long input strings we'd approach one cycle per character!

+I'm also quite happy with how this approach generalized -- part 1 and part 2 use the same exact approach, part 1 with a chain of 2 processors and part 2 with a chain of 12.

 ## Usage